 Our string department, formerly Royal Arsenal School of Strings, consists of students learning violin, cello and guitar.
 We welcome students of all abilities, and enjoy tutoring both children and adults.

-Lessons take place in one of our four beautiful studios and we have gathered a team of highly esteemed string teachers, all passionate educators and acclaimed musicians in their own right.
+Lessons take place in one of our five beautiful studios and we have gathered a team of highly esteemed string teachers, all passionate educators and acclaimed musicians in their own right.

 We know that every child learns differently so we tailor all of our lessons to individual needs so everyone can thrive under our tutorship here at the school.